SAP/ui5-tooling/docs/updates/migrate-v4.md

 ### Changes to @ui5/cli

-Occurrences of `console.log` in the codebase are replaced with `process.stderr`.
+Occurrences of `console.log` in the code base are replaced with `process.stderr`.
 Аny scripts that capture the output from `console.log` need to be adjusted to rely on `process.stderr`.

 ### Changes to @ui5/fs